seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="classes"></a>
 #### `Classes`

-OOP can be achieved in TypeScript/JavaScript with classes or FFs.
-Object-literals cannot follow OOP because they lack encapsulation.
+OOP can be achieved in TypeScript/JavaScript with either classes or FFs.
+In both cases, encapsulation comes from the same place: closures for FFs, `private` members for classes.
+A bare object literal at module scope has neither, so it can hold *shared* state but not *private* state.

-People coming from strict OOP environments (like Java) tend to overuse classes, but they do make sense in some situations.
+People coming from strict OOP environments (like Java) tend to overuse classes, but classes do make sense in some situations.
 Here are some basic guidelines:

 - **DO use a class**
-  - When you have an object with an internal state and methods which modify that internal state over time.
+  - When you have an object with internal state and methods that modify that state over time.
-    - While you could technically achieve this using FFs, this isn't going to scale well because the methods being returned will be re-instantiated every time the FF is called.
+  - When you need inheritance from a template you don't control (e.g. the built-in `Error`), since `class X extends Error` handles the prototype wiring for you.
 - **DO NOT use a class**
-  - Solely as a **namespace**
+  - Solely as a **namespace**.
+Use a plain object literal instead.
-  - When you're **assembling and returning an object whose behavior is fully determined at instantiation** with no meaningful **lifecycle** or need for `this`.
+  - When you're **assembling and returning an object whose behavior is fully determined at instantiation**, with no meaningful **lifecycle** and no need for `this`.
-    - Using a FF would be more appropriate here.
+    - An FF is the better fit here.
-  - **Handling IO-data** (even when you feel tempted to use OOP), because this often leads to:
+  - For **handling IO-data** (even when you feel tempted to model it as objects), because this often leads to:
     - Many unnecessary **constructor calls** to support dynamic behavior, or a large number of `public static` modifiers.
-    - IO-data should just be 'acted upon' not do things.
+    - IO-data should be *acted upon*, not do things.
+(This is the "plain data + functions" position; DDD proponents prefer rich domain objects.
+Pick one and be consistent.)
-    - Use **module-objects** for handling IO-data.
+    - Use **module-objects** for IO-data: a plain object literal of stateless functions that operate on plain data.
+- **Why not just use FFs for OOP?**
+  - You can, but there are two trade-offs:
+    - **Per-instance allocation:** if the FF returns an object-literal with methods defined inline, every instance gets its own copy of each method.
+       - This is technically avoidable — put methods on a shared prototype and return `Object.create(proto)` — but then those methods can no longer see closure-private state.
+Classes give you shared methods *and* `private` fields at the same time.
+    - **Inheritance:** FFs can inherit via the prototype chain (`Object.create`, `Object.setPrototypeOf`), or sidestep inheritance entirely via composition.
+But extending items which you can't modify (like the built-in `Error` class) without `class` means manually wiring the prototype, `name`, and `captureStackTrace` — more boilerplate than it's worth (believe me, I tried).
+  - **The exception**: if an object has internal state and functions that modify it over time, **but** does not need inheritance and you're not creating thousands of instances, an FF is perfectly fine.
 - **Tips:**
-  - **Tip 1:** When writing classes, keep constructors private and prefer the factory-methods `create`, `of`, and `from` over constructors as they'll give you more flexibility.
+  - **Tip 1:** When writing classes, make the constructor `protected` and expose factory methods instead.
+Factory methods can validate, cache, or return subtypes — a constructor can't. (`private` also works, but it makes the class non-extendable, since subclasses can't call `super()`.)
+  - Conventional class factory-methods:
+    - `create(...)` is the general-purpose builder.
+    - `of(...values)` builds from individual values.
+    - `from(other)` converts from another type.
-  - **Tip 2:** Keep your class definitions clean.
-That is, for logic not needing `this`, place it in a top-level function-declarations below the class definition.
+  - **Tip 2:** Keep class definitions clean.
+Logic that doesn't need `this` belongs in top-level FDs below the class.
-  - **Tip 3:** If a class is large enough to have it's own dedicated file, define an interface for it, prepend the class name with an `I`, place only the instance-methods on the interface, and have the factory-methods return the instance type.
-That way, as far as type-safety goes, there's a clear distinction between instance-methods and static-methods.
-For a bunch of smaller classes sharing a single file, this is probably overkill.
+  - **Tip 3:** If a class is large enough to have its own file, define an interface for it containing only the instance methods, and have the factor- methods return the interface type.
+Callers then depend on the interface rather than the concrete class, you can hide public members you don't want exposed, and mocks/alternate implementations slot in freely.
+Note: I prefix class-interfaces with `I`; the TypeScript team's own guidelines recommend against it, so treat that as a house convention rather than a rule.

 > You can see a more thorough list of design rules [here](Design-Rules.md).